On distinguishing Siegel cusp forms of degree two: Introduction

+In this work, we focus on the Hecke operator $T(2)$.
+The Maeda's conjecture for $T(2)$ is verified numerically for elliptic cusp forms of level one and weight $k\leq 14,000$ by Ghitza and McAndrew; see \cite[Table~1]{GhitzaMcAndrew2012}.
+This implies that $\mathcal{K}^{\mathbf{(P)}}(2)$ contains even integers less than $7,000$.
+In his master thesis, McAndrew has verified the Madea's conjecture for Siegel cusp forms of level one and even weight $k$ with $k\in[28,110]$; see \cite[Theorem~5.22]{mcandrew2013maeda}. \end{remark}

 In addition, we can also distinguish Hecke eigenforms in each type by using $L$-functions with different methods.
 First, recall that Saito-Kurokawa liftings of level one and weight $k\in 2\Z_{>0}$ can be obtained from elliptic cusp forms of level one and weight $2k-2$.
-More precisely, let $f\in\mathcal{S}_{2k-2}(\Gamma_1)$ be a Hecke eigenform, and let $\pi_f$ be the automorphic cuspidal representation of $\GL(2, \A)$ associated to $f$.
+More precisely, let $f\in\mathcal{S}_{2k-2}(\Gamma_1)$ be a Hecke eigenform, and let $\pi_f$ be the cuspidal automorphic representation of $\GL(2, \A)$ associated to $f$.
 Here, $\A$ is the ring of adeles of $\Q$.
-Then the resulting Saito-Kurokawa lifting is in $\mathcal{S}_k(\Gamma_2)$, denoted by $F_f$, and $F_f$ is also a Hecke eigenform; see \cite{Kurokawa1978, Maass1979} for more details about the classical Saito-Kurokawa liftings.
+Then the resulting Saito-Kurokawa lifting is in $\mathcal{S}_k(\Gamma_2)$, denoted by $F_f$.
+It is well known that $F_f$ is also a Hecke eigenform; see \cite{Kurokawa1978, Maass1979} for more details about the classical Saito-Kurokawa liftings.
 The normalized spinor $L$-function of $F_f$ and the normalized $L$-function of $f$ are connected by the following relation: